TMehulic/The-Web-Developer-Bootcamp/README.md

 ## December 19 2020
 Exams finished!
 Still managed to complete almost all of the JavaScript sections, got to the Async JS.

+## January 05 2021
+Finished sections about Express/Node/REST...
+Starting to work with database.